ZeinBarhoum/dotfiles/pkgInfo_U22W.md

 - PPA: personal package archive is added to apt, software can be uninstalled or updated directly thought apt.

 - source: software is build from source.
-Updating is manual. in case of using cpack, uninstalling can be done using apt, otherwise uninstalling is also manual.
+Updating is manual. in case of using cpack or checkinstall, uninstalling can be done using apt, otherwise uninstalling is also manual.
 If not told otherwise, it's on `$HOME/Programs/source/`

 - Archive: software is installed using an archive (tar or zip). update and uninstall is done manually.
 If not told otherwise, it's on `$HOME/Programs/archive/`.
 By archive we don't mean source code installed as archive, this goes in the source section.